 Remember when artificial intelligence was barely anything more than just a really cool sci-fi plot device?
 (Or in some cases, a really bad plot device, but that’s a debate for another blog entirely.)
 But now, machine learning and artificial intelligence (AI) are ubiquitous tools in almost every aspect of life and business, including the business of cybersecurity.
 The most obvious benefit of bringing machine learning into the world of cybersecurity is the speed in which these programs can identify and adapt to constantly evolving digital threats.

 The Internet of Things (IoT) refers to devices that utilize an Internet connection in one way or another, encompassing everything from mobile devices to wearable tech.
 That’s a lot of… well, things.
 However, as the IoT landscape continues to grow, we’re already seeing it become a breeding ground for some of the biggest cyber attacks, with the security in this area struggling to keep pace with the development and release of new IoT devices.
-It’s been estimated that by 2020, a quarter of attacks on enterprises and businesses will be IoT-based attacks4.
+It’s been estimated that by the end of this year, a quarter of attacks on enterprises and businesses will be IoT-based attacks4.